IntentArchitect/Support/README.md

 # Support
-A repository dedicated to handling issues and support queries
+[Testing] A repository dedicated to handling issues and support queries